ADVANCE GLOBAL CAPITAL LIMITED

 Please remember, cookies do not contain confidential information such as your home address, telephone number or credit card details.
 Except as set out in this Website Policy, we do not exchange cookies with any third party websites or external data suppliers.
 If you do choose to disable cookies, you may find that certain sections of our website do not work properly.

 Your browser also generates other information, including which language the site is displayed in, and your Internet Protocol address (“IP address“).
 An IP address is a set of numbers which is assigned to your computer during a browsing session whenever you log on to the Internet via your Internet service provider or your network (if you access the Internet from, for example, a computer at work).
 Your IP address is automatically logged by our servers and used to collect traffic data about visitors to our site.
 We also use your IP address to help diagnose problems with our server, and to administer the site.
 We do not use your IP address to identify you personally.

-You have the right to know what personal data (as defined in the Data Protection Act 1998) we keep about you.
-We will provide you with this information upon receipt of a written request from you to the address below and payment of a fee of £10.
+You have the right to know what personal data (as defined in the Data Protection Act 2018) we keep about you.
+We will provide you with this information upon receipt of a written request from you to the address below.
 You also have the right to have any information we hold about you corrected if it is incorrect.
 If you are concerned that any of the information we hold on you may be incorrect, and you are unable to change it yourself as described below, please contact us at the address set out below.

 Please be aware that our site may link to other websites which may be accessed through the site.
 We are not responsible for the data policies or procedures or the content of these linked websites.

 How can I get my name removed from the AGCL mailing list(s)?